praful-dhabekar/prog-o-meter/CONTRIBUTING.md

 * We give our variables, functions, classes, etc. good descriptive names (This is hard, and I very much appreciate any suggestions for changes of current names, that could be improved).
   * We follow [google's naming guidelines](https://google.github.io/styleguide/pyguide.html?showone=Naming#Naming)

-# How to in github:
+# How to get into github:

 ## How to open an issue
 1. Right below the blue words lineaba/prog-o-meter, there is a menu line.
 Select the tab __Issues__